jvalue/jayvee/CONTRIBUTING.md

 Please make sure to include as much information as possible, such as steps to reproduce the issue, error messages, and screenshots.
 We recommend to use one of the existing issue templates to ensure consistent form of the issues.
 We appreciate any input you have to offer.

+### Designing an RFC

+We use an RFC process to design new language features.
+Please find the previous RFCs [here](/rfc/).
+If you want to contribute an RFC, please use the [RFC template](/rfc/0000-rfc-template.md) for guidance and to ensure consistent structure across RFCs.

 ### Writing Code